Visiting the USA in a motorhome. West Coast - Route

 befunky-project-5jpg

-Around 3 p.m. we go on a further route towards the Grand Canyon.
-There is a long distance of 240 km ahead of us, from time to time we stop to take photos, stop in Cameron, refuel our dragon, go to the Indian souvenir shop and we were going to stay here for the night, but we decided to drive a dozen more kilometers and stop at Kempinu in Grand Canyon, but a surprise awaits us, unfortunately, it is closed from October 31 to the end of March 2020, so from Desert View we have to get to the town of Tusayan 45 km.
+Around 3 p.m. we continue our route towards the Grand Canyon.
+We have a long way of 240 km ahead of us, we stop from time to time to take photos, we stop in the town of Cameron, we refuel our dragon, we go to a shop with Indian souvenirs and we were going to stay here for the night, but we decide to drive another dozen or so kilometers and stop for The campsite in the Grand Canyon, but a surprise awaits us here.
+Unfortunately, it is closed from October 31 to the end of March 2020, so from Desert View we have to get to the town of Tusayan 45 km.

-There is a large campsite in the town, the cost is $ 65.
-We park the camper and go for a delicious steak in a stylish restaurant, I recommend trying it at least once, it was prepared there in several ways.
+There is a large campsite in the town, the cost is $65.
+We park the camper and go for a delicious steak to a stylish restaurant, I recommend trying it at least once, it was prepared in several ways there.

 171jpg